Subscribe

 REAL-Water is an implementation research program dedicated to three important and interrelated aspects of rural water supply development:

-• How can existing professional water quality laboratories expand their services to include water testing for rural water supplies?
+• How effectively can existing professional water quality laboratories expand their water testing services to rural water supplies?

-• How can water quality data trigger improvements in water treatment, consumer satisfaction, and sustainable water safety management practices?
+• To what extent does water quality data trigger improvements in water treatment, consumer satisfaction, and sustainable water safety management practices?

-• How is holistic water resources planning – at scales relevant to rural water service authorities–implemented in practice?
+• How is holistic water resources planning, at scales relevant to rural water service authorities, being implemented in practice?

 Kabarole, Uganda